 top of page

-Many people are familiar with the idea of post-traumatic stress because it is so dramatic and life-disrupting.
-Hypervigilance, emotional upset, fear, numbing, and intense flashbacks or nightmares are just some of the symptoms of this painful state.
-I work with that using EMDR therapy and hypnosis, but I also work with some of the more subtle effects of a painful past.
+If you're struggling with post-traumatic stress from a devastating loss or other trauma, you're probably familiar with the nasty symptoms.
+Hypervigilance, emotional upset, fear, numbing, and intense flashbacks or nightmares are just some of the outcomes of PTSD.
+I work with that using EMDR therapy and Flash Technique, but I also work with some of the more subtle effects of a painful past.

-For instance, have you ever found it difficult it is to speak up for yourself when you needed to.
-Is it hard to balance taking care of yourself with caring for others?
-Do you lash out at someone you love, because they remind you somehow of past abuse?
-It might be hard for you to let go of the ways their traumatic past has shaped your self-concept and behavior.
+For instance, do you struggle with your self-esteem?
+Is it hard to speak up for yourself?
+Do you put others' needs ahead of your own?
+Have you lashed out at someone you love, because they remind you of past abuse?
+It can be hard for you to let go of the ways your traumatic past has shaped your self-concept and behavior.

-EMDR therapy was developed by Francine Shapiro in the 1980's and is based on the Adaptive Information Processing model.
+EMDR therapy is a form of therapy that helps reconsolidate traumatic memories.
+Francine Shapiro developed it in the 1980's, based on the Adaptive Information Processing model.
 It helps people get unstuck from painful events in their past by allowing the experience to be fully processed, which releases the negative self-concepts, emotions, and body sensations that have been trapped in your body for so long.

 People often feel terrific after the events are cleared because they can finally be free of all the old coping styles that might have worked back then, but don't work anymore.